-Armored Brigade is a real-time tactical wargame, focusing on realism and playability.
-This DLC, Armored Brigade Nation Pack: Italy - Yugoslavia adds two new nations and their army to the game.
+Armored Brigade is a real-time tactical wargame, set in a hypotetical confrontation between NATO and Warsaw Pact Allies.
+As Cold War has turned hot, Europe is once again torn apart by conflict.
+This DLC, Armored Brigade Nation Pack: Italy – Yugoslavia, adds two new nations and their army to the game.

 Following World War II, Italy has struggled with negative memories of defeat and mediocre performances, long labouring under the stigma of failure and incompetence.
 Merely a remnant of a past to be forgotten, war was expressly rejected in the Constitution, but the creation of NATO meant that the Italian Armed Forces were quickly reorganised and expanded within a totally different international framework than before.
 Preparing for a feared invasion from the east, likely via Yugoslavia, Italy played an important role in the Mediterranean.
 Still, the country’s strategic culture, a mixture of realpolitik and pacifist tendencies, severely impacted its military policies.